This post may contain affiliate links. If you make a purchase, I'll earn a small fee at no extra cost to you.*

 Other than oxygen, this is the most important thing for your survival.
 You should have some that is ready to drink immediately (remember, at least one gallon per day per person).
 However, this can take up a lot of space so you’ll also need some water purification tablets or a good water filter.

 Remember that water isn’t just for drinking.
 You’ll need it for things like bathing, washing dishes, and flushing toilets.
 Water for these purposes ought to be stored separately.
 Consider filling a large barrel with water and 2 teaspoons of household bleach per 10 gallons of water.

-4. Backpack.
 In case you have to bug out, you’ll need a good backpack stocked with 3 days of emergency supplies (a bug out bag).
-It’s tempting to get a cheap backback, but I urge you to get the highest quality you can.
+It’s tempting to get a cheap backpack, but I urge you to get the highest quality you can.
 Better yet, get one with an aluminum frame.
 It will distribute the weight more evenly and be less likely to break.

 A few other features to look for: multiple pockets so you can get to certain items fast without having to dig through the bag, a bladder and tube so you can drink water while walking, and MOLLE loops onto which you can clip gear you might need at a moment’s notice.
 Be sure to prepare a bug out bag for every member of your family.

-5. Multitool.
 Multitools are very convenient and save lots of space in your bug out bag.
-A good multitool should have a knives, a saw, a can opener, a screw driver, pliers, and wire cutters.
+A good multitool should have a knife, a saw, a can opener, a screwdriver, pliers, and wire cutters.